-- Familiarize yourself with academic support resources and opportunities (learning services, writing center, math tutoring). - ☐ Identify your advisor and their contact information. - Review all course syllabi for detailed and specific information.
+- Familiarize yourself with academic support resources and opportunities (Learning Services, the Writing Center, math tutoring). - Review all course syllabi for detailed and specific information.
 Also, identify instructors' contact hours.
 Notify them of any conflict with your schedule so that, if necessary, alternate arrangements can be made. - □ Review your academic transcript for any previous course work.
-If not posted by the end of the first month, please contact an advisor, complete the Transfer Credit Inquiry Form and submit to Mason Student Services Center.
-(All previous course work must be posted within one year of enrollment.) - $\hfill\Box$ Get involved and connected on campus.
+If not posted by the end of the first month, please contact an advisor, complete the Transfer Credit Inquiry Form, and submit to Mason Student Services Center.
+(All previous course work must be posted within one year of enrollment.) - $\Box$ Get involved and connected on campus.